 Salt Control

-A Salt Control Plan, when required, shall be prepared by or under the supervision of a California Registered Civil Engineer and include a Discharger evaluation of the winery and land treatment and disposal operations holistically, identified sources of salt in process water, evaluation of existing salt control measures and their effectiveness, identified improvements to minimize the salt loading to land and provide an implementation schedule, and discusses the feasibility of meeting the FDS threshold.
-The Discharger shall, at a minimum, include the applicable BPTCs described in the Salt Control section of this General Order.
+The Discharger shall take all reasonable steps to reduce the salinity loading to the process water treatment and disposal systems and the underlying groundwater by implementing good housekeeping practices, source control and waste minimization measures (e.g., solids screening, pressure washing, washwater and chemical reuse), and by minimizing the use of salt-containing and non-biodegradable chemicals.

-Winery effluent is the process water discharge from the winery prior to treatment in a pond, LAA, or SDS .
-The FDS threshold (in mg/L) is equal to the annual average flow-weighted FDS concentration (in mg/L) of the facility source water plus 320 mg/L. The Discharger shall describe any FDS threshold exceedance in the Compliance Letter.
+The flow-weighted annual average FDS concentration of the process water discharge from the winery, including process water from outdoor processing areas, measured prior to treatment in a pond, LAA, or SDS shall not exceed the FDS threshold.
+The FDS threshold (in mg/L) is equal to the annual average flow-weighted FDS concentration (in mg/L) of the facility source water plus 320 mg/L.

-For Tiers 1 and 2: If the FDS threshold is exceeded, the Discharger shall submit a Salt Control Plan if directed to do so by the regional water board in writing if site-specific conditions indicate a threat to water quality.
+Tiers 2 and 3: If the FDS threshold is exceeded, the Discharger shall submit a Salt Control Plan if directed to do so by the regional water board if site-specific conditions indicate a threat to water quality.

-For Tiers 3 and 4: If the FDS threshold is exceeded, the Discharger shall submit a Salt Control Plan.
+Tier 4: If the FDS threshold is exceeded, the Discharger shall submit a Salt Control Plan.

-Dischargers enrolled in a State Water Board or regional water board accepted sustainability program as described in the Sustainability Programs section of this General Order may implement the appropriate salt control measures in the sustainability program in lieu of submitting a Salt Control Plan.
-The Discharger shall certify that the required salt control and reduction measures have been implemented.
+In lieu of submitting a Salt Control Plan, Dischargers enrolled in a State Water Board or regional water board accepted sustainability program that contains salt control measures to address discharges in this General Order may implement the sustainability program salt control measures instead.
+The Discharger shall certify that the required salt control measures have been implemented.

-For Tiers 3 and 4: The regional water board may direct Dischargers to submit a Salt Control Plan in addition to implementing the sustainability program measures if site-specific conditions indicate a threat to water quality.
+Tiers 3 and 4: The regional water board may direct Dischargers to submit a Salt Control Plan in addition to implementing the sustainability program measures if site-specific conditions indicate a threat to water quality.

-Dischargers directed by the regional water board to comply with a SNMP (accepted by the regional water board and containing salt BPTC measures to address discharges in this General Order) may be allowed to implement those program BPTCs in lieu of preparing a Salt Control Plan.
-The Discharger shall certify that the required salt control and reduction measures have been implemented.
+In lieu of submitting a Salt Control Plan, Dischargers may elect to participate in a regional SNMP and implement the regional SNMP instead.
+The regional SNMP must contain salt control measures to address discharges in this General Order.
+The Discharger shall certify that the required salt control measures have been implemented.

-For Tiers 3 and 4: The regional water board may direct Dischargers to submit a Salt Control Plan in addition to complying with an SNMP program if site-specific conditions indicate a threat to water quality.
+Tiers 3 and 4: The regional water board may direct Dischargers to submit a Salt Control Plan in addition to complying with a regional SNMP program if site-specific conditions indicate a threat to water quality.

 The Discharger shall ensure no waste constituent is released, discharged, or placed where it can be released or discharged in a concentration or in a mass that causes a violation of the Groundwater Limitations Section of this General Order.

+The Discharger shall ensure all winery waste and winery waste processing, loading, storage, treatment, disposal, and reuse areas are properly managed and controlled with spill prevention, mitigation, and cleanup measures.

-The Discharger shall ensure all waste treatment, storage, and disposal shall not create or threaten to create a condition of pollution, contamination, or nuisance as defined by Water Code section 13050.
+The Discharger shall ensure all waste treatment, storage, and disposal will not create or threaten to create a condition of pollution, contamination, or nuisance as defined by Water Code section 13050.

-The Discharger shall ensure all discharges shall occur within the permitted waste treatment and containment structures, LAAs, and SDSs, in the manner specified in the NOI and/or technical report and approved by the regional water board.
+The Discharger shall ensure all discharges will occur within the permitted waste treatment and containment areas or structures, LAAs, and SDSs, in the manner specified in the NOI and/or technical report and approved by the regional water board.

 The Discharger shall ensure all systems and equipment are operated to optimize the quality of the discharge.

-For Tier 4: Dischargers shall prepare written operating procedures for site-specific activities that generate, control, manage, or dispose of winery waste.

-The Discharger shall ensure all objectionable odors are not be perceivable beyond the limits of the property at an intensity that creates or threatens to create nuisance conditions.
+The Discharger shall ensure all objectionable odors are not perceivable beyond the limits of the property at an intensity that creates or threatens to create nuisance conditions.